Do You Have Enough Home Insurance to Rebuild Your Home?

 What would it cost to rebuild your home?

-Even though housing values have increased, your home's value may still be less than the cost to completely rebuild it, depending on the labor and material costs in your area.
-For example, suppose your homeowner's policy Coverage A value (the amount you insure the structure) covers your home for $200,000.
-In that case, that may be the maximum payout towards the loss to your home, regardless of the increase in building materials and labor.
+Although housing prices have risen, the value of your home might still be lower than the cost to fully rebuild it, influenced by local labor and material expenses.
+For instance, if your homeowner's policy Coverage A (the insured amount for the structure) is set at $200,000, this could be the maximum payout for your home's loss, irrespective of the rising costs of building materials and labor.

 homeconstruction